 Getting Diagnosed with Seasonal Affective Disorder

 Discounting the impact of obvious psychosocial stressors, like regular winter unemployment, your physician will examine the timing of past depressive episodes.
-He or she will also determine whether your symptoms become worse during certain times of the year.
+They will also determine whether your symptoms become worse during certain times of the year.
 For example, does your depression get worse in the winter and subside during the spring?
 You are more likely to receive a diagnosis for Seasonally Affective Disorder if this pattern has recurred for two years in a row and also if the seasonal onset of depression outnumbers other depressive episodes in your lifetime.

 Treatments for Seasonal Affective Disorder